New condo development aims to ease Phippsburg housing crunch

 The new Popham Woods condos are designed to be eco-friendly, relying on a quasi-public septic system, tight insulation, heat pumps and domestic hot water tanks.
 Moreover, each unit is fit for solar installation and electric vehicle plugs, at the homeowner’s request.

-“Our team understands the importance of building energy-efficient homes,” said Davis.
+“Our team understands the importance of building energy-efficient homes,” Davis said.
 “We’re committed to saving homeowners money and sustaining the area’s natural beauty.”

 In addition to views of ledge outcroppings and mature Balsam fir trees, homeowners gain access to the Phippsburg town trail.